-For the past twelve years, Robin has traveled internationally on behalf of Project Ahimsa, an organization committed to empowering impoverished youth through music education.
-He serves as the organization's International Grants Program Director, working closely with NGOs worldwide to develop and sustain music education programs for the underserved.
-Under his leadership, over twenty music programs have received musical instrument donations and financial support to provide music teachers with salaries in countries including India, Nepal, Cuba, Nicaragua, Mexico, Sri Lanka and the United States.
+For over twelve years, Robin traveled internationally on behalf of Project Ahimsa, an organization committed to empowering impoverished youth through music education.
+He served as the organization's International Grants Program Director, working closely with NGOs worldwide to develop and sustain music education programs for the underserved.
+Under his leadership, over twenty music programs received musical instrument donations and financial support to provide music teachers with salaries in countries including India, Nepal, Cuba, Nicaragua, Mexico, Sri Lanka and the United States.

 In 2008, he helped produce and develop the music for Global Lingo, an album featuring the talents of children impacted by Project Ahimsa and remixed by world famous DJs and producers.
 The album reached #2 on the iTunes World Music charts for 3 consecutive weeks and was reviewed positively on NPR.
 All proceeds from the album were used to expand Project Ahimsa's existing music education programs around the world.